ClemHuriaux/Dog-Breed-Classifier-Udacity-project/README.md

 <img src="https://github.com/ClemHuriaux/Dog-Breed-Classifier-Udacity-project/blob/master/screenshot/kfoldCrossVal.PNG" />

 So as we can see, the model has an average accuracy of more than 80% on 10 runs with random shuffling.
 I computed the standard deviation which is pretty low.
-It means the model is robust enough to hundle small variation in the training process.
+It means the model is robust enough to hundle small variations in the training process.

 Let me show you some results: